Cluster tilting vs. weak cluster tilting in Dynkin type A infinity: The arc picture of

 Like $\Sigma$, the Serre functor $S$ acts cyclically on the set of components of the AR quiver.
 Indeed, since there are $d$ components, the two functors have the same action on the set of components.
 The AR translation $\tau$ is given on each component of the AR quiver by moving one vertex to the left. \end{Construction}

-We also think of the coordinate pair $( t,u )$ as an arc connecting the integers $t$ and $u$.
+We also think of the coordinate pair $( t,u )$ as an arc in the upper half plane connecting the integers $t$ and $u$.
 The ensuing geometrical picture is illustrated by Figure \ref{fig:4-angulation}.
 However, not all values of $( t , u )$ are possible.
 Indeed, it is easy to check that the coordinate pairs which occur in Construction \ref{con:coordinates} are precisely the $d$-admissible arcs in the following definition.

 \begin{Definition} A pair of integers $( t , u )$ with $u - t \geq 2$ and $u - t \equiv 1 \pmod d$ is called a {\em $d$-admissible arc}.

 The {\em length} of the arc $( t , u )$ is $u - t$.

 The arcs $( r , s )$ and $( t , u )$ {\em cross} if $r < t < s < u$ or $t < r < u < s$.
 Moreover, $( r,s )$ is an {\em overarc} of $( t,u )$ if $( r,s ) \neq ( t,u )$ and $r \leq t < u \leq s$.